Starlink Mini Cable Selection Guide

 - Vehicle Mounting Guide

 It depends on your setup.
 For driving use with the engine running, a basic 12V cigarette lighter cable works fine (your alternator keeps voltage high).
 For stationary camping or cable runs over 5 metres, pair a DC power cable with a step-up converter to avoid voltage drop issues during startup.
-For Anderson plug setups, choose between the 3+1m or 7+1m step-up cable depending on your cable run length.
+For Anderson plug setups, choose between the 3m, 5m, or 7m step-up cable depending on your cable run length.
+Not sure?
+Try our Kit Builder for a personalised recommendation.

 The most common cause is voltage drop.
 Your Starlink Mini needs a minimum of 12V at the dish, but longer cables, thin wire gauge, and battery voltage sag can push the delivered voltage below this threshold - especially during the approximately 60W startup surge.
 A step-up converter solves this by boosting voltage to 20-36V before it reaches the dish.